Help Center/ Cloud Container Engine_Autopilot/ Getting Started/ Scaling a Workload Using an HPA Policy

 How long the HPA policy has been used.

-On the terminal in 1, use Ctrl+c to stop accessing the workload.
+3. In the terminal displayed in 1, press Ctrl+C to stop accessing the workload and observe the automatic scale-in.

 On the terminal in 2, view the command output.
 Note that the stabilization window for workload scale-in is 300 seconds by default.
 After the scale-in is triggered, the workload is not scaled in immediately.
 Instead, it will be cooled down for 300 seconds to prevent short-term fluctuations.